Expectation and job roles |

 - Specialist nurses (in residential homes, secure children’s homes)

-- Named GPs (supporting a health system)
+- Named GP for safeguarding (supporting a health system)

-Overview of level 4 core competencies
+Overview of level 4 |

 Competency at this level is about individuals being able to: